Started by PocketOption, Apr 21, 2022, 05:27 am

 0 Members and 1 Guest are viewing this topic.

-The Canadian dollar is up sharply on Wednesday, as Canada’s inflation report was hotter than expected.
-In the North American session, USD/CAD is trading at 1.2519, down 0.74% on the day.
+The New Zealand dollar has recorded strong gains on Wednesday.
+In the North American session, NZD/USD is trading at 0.6807, up 1.1% on the day.